-As the Trump Administration continues to enact policies or support bills at odds with many Philadelphians’ beliefs, we understand the frustration or anger many of you are feeling.
+As the Trump Administration continues to enact policies at odds with many Philadelphians’ beliefs, we understand the frustration or anger many of you are feeling.
 One of the most important things you can do is turn that anger into action: talk to your friends or neighbors, volunteer your time with a local community group, or donate to one of the many organizations that stands up for our residents.

 To help you take action, the City put together guides that include quick facts, ways you can help, and other resources.

 America was founded on the belief that everyone is created equal—and every person means every person, no exceptions.
 Philadelphia treats immigrants as we would any other resident under our criminal justice system.